 Each of OCU's four WRFs is properly permitted, which includes reclaimed water distributed within the respective service area.
 In addition, a portion of the reclaimed water distribution system associated with SWRF is permitted through the FDEP Center permit.
 The NWRF permit was renewed on May 23, 2023.
 The EWRF permit was renewed on March 24, 2020, and the SWRF permit was renewed on March 7, 2019.
-The HWRF permit started effective August 19, 2019.
+The HWRF permit was renewed effective September 6, 2024.
 The Center permit expires on July 26, 2025.
-OCU will initiate the renewal application process prior to permit expiration dates.
+OCU will initiate the renewal application process for all permits prior to permit expiration dates.